How to Submit

 Please send all submissions to email@example.com.

 Include completed submission form in the body of the email.

 for Classic Features:

-- Please submit Classic Features as Word Docs or text files.
+- Please submit Classic Features as Word or Google Docs.

 - Classic Features should range between 1500 and 3000 words.
 For science submissions, see the addendum below.